Why the Enneagram

 SYNOPSIS OF THE ARTICLE: The most vital reason for the Enneagram work is its role in human development and the survival or our species.
 Here I present the simplified four levels of development from lowest to highest: (1) Pre-conventional, impulsive and self-protective (=ego centric); (2) Conventional, conformist (= ethno centric); (3) Post-conventional, self-aware, autonomous (=world centric); and (4) Non-conventional, integrated and unitive (=universe centric).
 The Enneagram work is all about increasing our level of development especially in becoming more world centric wherein we appreciate and honor differences.

-So, Why the Enneagram? | Increasing Our Level of Developmental Well-being
+So, Why the Enneagram? | Increasing our Developmental Level of Well-being

 By David Daniels, M.D.

-“The need is not really for more brains,
+The need is not really for more brains,

 The need is now for a gentler, a more tolerant people